mojobob/CleaningProj/README.md

 Each interesting component of the Samsung data set (as shown in David Hood's diagram) is loaded into R as a separate data frame.

-#### Merge test and training observations
+#### Merge test and train observations

-The test and training observations are then merged into a single block of observation.
-The blocks of test and training rows are simply concatenated.
-That is, every test and training observation appears as a separate row in the new merged data frame.
+The test and train observations are then merged into a single block of observation.
+The blocks of test and train rows are simply concatenated.
+That is, every test and train observation appears as a separate row in the new merged data frame.
-The test and training lists of subjects and activities need to be merged in exactly the same way so that the subject and activity associated with each observation is still in the correct position.
+The test and train lists of subjects and activities need to be merged in exactly the same way so that the subject and activity associated with each observation is still in the correct position.
 Row order is used extensively in the Samsung data set.